avlaropereira/Xcelerator/WARP.md

 ## Project Overview

-Xcelerator is a WPF desktop application built with .NET 8 that provides a multi-cluster management interface with authentication and modular dashboard navigation.
-The application follows MVVM architecture and uses Material Design for styling.
+Xcelerator is a WPF desktop application built with .NET 8 that provides a multi-cluster management interface with OAuth2 token-based authentication and modular dashboard navigation.
+The application follows MVVM architecture with dependency injection, uses Material Design for styling, and includes a separate API client library (Xcelerator.NiceClient) for NICE platform integration.

 ## Development Commands